 Neither of your witnesses may be:

-After you and your witnesses sign your documents in front of notary public, they are legally valid.
+After you and your witnesses sign your documents in front of the notary, they are legally valid.
 Keep the originals in your files and give copies to your health care representative, if you named one.
-To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+To ensure you get the health care that you want, it’s a good idea to make your wishes widely known.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
-You can revoke your documents at any time.
 The best way to revoke your living will and medical power of attorney is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.